 Overview of Build Process Using Jambo

-If you’re building an Answers Experience with Jambo, then congratulations – you’re writing code!
+If you’re building an Search Experience with Jambo, then congratulations – you’re writing code!
 These are many of the same steps that developers take when they’re building websites, applications or other software.

-- You have a repository that houses your code
+- Create a repository that houses your code

 - The system attempts to “build”

 Sure, that’s simplifying things, but you’re going to be doing these exact same steps as you build your Search frontend.
 Who knows, maybe you’ll become a bonafide developer soon!

 Let’s dig into some more detail for each step:

 Step 1: Create a Pages Site with Jambo Repository